Table of Contents

 3. 3D Ceiling Designs

-- The sculpted elements interact with light throughout the day, and generate an ever-changing display of highlights and shadows.
+- The sculpted elements in it which play through the day with light which in turn present an ever-changing show of highlights and shadows.

-- 3D ceiling designs function as a definitive focal point.
-It uses shapes that push out and pull back that you can’t help but notice.
+- 3D ceiling designs are the main focus.
+It has shapes that stick out and that you can’t look away from.

-- Achieving these complex forms typically demands expert fabrication using specialized materials like plaster or reinforced gypsum.
+- To achieve these complex forms usually requires the input of experts in the field which in turn use specialized materials like plaster or reinforced gypsum.

 4. Themed Designs